-Yazın köy veya tatil-e gid-ebil-ince çok eğlen-iyor-um.

-'When I get to go to the village or a vacation in summers, I have so much fun.'
+Yazın köy veya tatil-e gid-ebil-ince çok eğlen-iyor-um. in_summers village or vacation-DAT go-ABIL-WHEN very have_fun-IMPF-1PL 'When I get to go to the village or a vacation in summers, I have so much fun.'